timo-drick/Multiplatform-Preview/JEWEL.md

 ## Preview theme

-To preview Jewel compose UI, a Jewel theme is required.
+Jewel needs a JewelTheme.
 For now, you can use the default IntUiTheme.
-The following PreviewTheme definition works best in my experience.
+The following PreviewTheme definition works best in my experience:

-Here's the theme implementation:
 ```kotlin
 @OptIn(InternalComposeUiApi::class)
 @Composable